 Cashmere Lace is a 4 ply yarn that is lovely to work with.
 It has a very even stitch definition which is perfect for textured lace work as well as stockinette stitch.
 The wool is wonderfully soft as it made from the fine, long hairs of the goat's undercoat, and is much less likely to pill than other yarns.

 Our luxurious Cashmere Lace is perfect for light yet warm pullovers and cardigans as well as accessories such as scarves or shawls.
-It is lightweight yet cosy and warm and is so lovely and soft, it can be worn by those with the most sensitive skin.
+It is lightweight yet cozy and warm and is so lovely and soft, it can be worn by those with the most sensitive skin.

 You can find more information about our organic certificates and our production here: Organic Cashmere – Facts Worth Knowing